MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-order-repair-status.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="set-up-statuses-for-service-orders-and-repairs"></a>Set Up Statuses for Service Orders and Repairs
+# Set Up Statuses for Service Orders and Repairs

 You must set up repair status options that identify the progress of repair and maintenance of service items in service orders.
 You must set up at least nine repair status options that identify situations or actions taken when servicing service items.